Timmotal/Timmotal/README.md

 - 🖌️ I’m currently learning **anything that catches my fancy👣**

-- 🎙️ We can talk about **Javascript and tell me something i do not know.⚡**
+- 🎙️ We can talk about **Javascript and tell me something I do not know.⚡**

 - 🤙 Say "Hola" to me **timmortaltech@gmail.com 📡**